My house was gone and I needed somewhere to live. I wanted to save money for my travels—even a studio apartment was pricey. So I went to a monastery.

 My life at the monastery was extremely low-stress.
 There were day to day tensions, like dealing with a very sick cat or defending my time boundary on how much gardening I could do.
 But I was with peaceful people who led a simple life.
 I had no money concerns and I could spoil my friends while paying down my debt.
 It was relaxing to wake up there, and relaxing to come home.

 The greatest experience was seeing how human these practitioners are: a lama is a human being.
 Many Buddhists never see that.

 I gave up that peaceful life for one of risk and challenge.
-I prefer to struggle for greatness, I make love to the world, I take her as she is.
-The monks may inherit the earth: today it’s for the barbarians.
+I prefer to struggle for greatness, to make love to the world, to love her as she is.
+The monks may inherit the earth: today it’s for those who struggle.

 My book Lúnasa Days is available on Kindle and in paperback.
 Get your copy here.